Comprehensive Immigration Reform Act of 2007: Criticism

 The bills received heated criticism from both the right wing and the left wing.
-Conservatives rejected providing a path to citizenship for undocumented immigrants, as it would reward them for disregarding United States immigration laws.
+Conservatives rejected providing a path to citizenship for illegal immigrants, as it would reward them for disregarding United States immigration laws.
 Liberals criticized the points-based system and provisions limiting family reunification visas available to only nuclear family members of US citizens as unfair.
 Labor unions, human rights, and some Hispanic organizations attacked the guest workers program, claiming that it would create a group of underclass workers with no benefits.
 Another criticism of the guest workers program was that because each guest worker is required to return home for a year before renewing his or her visa, these workers would instead overstay their visa, becoming illegal immigrants.